Cyber Security

 Principles and Approaches

-To implement this principle, We should apply the following practices:
+To implement this principle, we should apply the following practices:

 Integrate SAST tools at the pipeline, like SonarCloud